 A lot of people wonder, is cryptocurrency taxed in Canada?
 Yes, it is.
-There are several types of crypto transactions that are taxable.
+Several types of crypto transactions are taxable.
 In this article, we will explain everything you need to know about paying cryptocurrency taxes in Canada.

 How is Crypto Taxed in Canada?

 The Canadian Revenue Agency (CRA) treats cryptocurrency as a commodity for tax purposes.
 Commodities are things like oil, silver, or gold.
 It means that any profits made are considered business income or taxable capital gain.